kong5000/SeeO2-sensor-server/README.md

 Copy the .env.example file to .env and add your desired subdomain name and sensor id.

 If you are not using the default local arduino address http://192.168.0.18, set ARDUINO_ADDRESS in the .env file to your desired address.
-Use the full url e.g. http://123.456.789.101
+Use the full url e.g. ARDUINO_ADDRESS = http://123.456.789.101

 ## Available Scripts to start the server